This spot has been added by

 Last updated on

-Lady Elliot Island, known as « the home of the manta ray », is a coral cay located at the southern tip of the Great Barrier Reef.
-The shallow lagoon fringing the eastern side of the island and the house reef located at its western side provide two very different snorkeling experiences.
-It allows snorkelers to easily encounter extraordinary marine life, including sharks, manta rays, turtles and even dolphins, above an unspoiled coral reef.
+Lady Elliot Island, known as « The Home of the Manta Ray », is a coral cay located at the southern tip of the Great Barrier Reef.
+The shallow lagoon fringing the eastern side of the island and the coral reef located at its western side provide two very different snorkeling experiences.
+It allows snorkelers to easily encounter extraordinary and a large variety of marine life, including Sharks, Manta rays, Turtles and even Dolphins, above an unspoiled coral reef.

 Lady Elliot’s lagoon is one of the world’s best turtle-watching locations.
-Green sea turtles literally abound around the island.
+Three species, including the abundant Green sea turtle, can be spotted around the island.

 How to go snorkeling Lady Elliot Island?